joseeden/joeden/docs/007-Amazon-Web-Services/004-AWS-Security/050-AWS-IAM.md

 ### SAML 2.0

 Open standard that enables the exchange of identity information between providers and applications.
 This also enables the SSO in AWS accounts.
+For more information, please see [SAML.](/docs/005-Cybersecurity/003-Security-Architecture/021-Identity-Federation.md#saml)

 ### Two-way trust